ChanDru-Balu/todo/README.md

 14-02-2025
 1. New component added
 2. Changes for the simple todo move to that component
+3. UI changes